-Eligible employees and their Eligible Dependents can enroll in Vision benefits, even if they do not elect medical coverage.
-You must elect Vision Insurance for yourself if you would like to cover any of your dependents under the Vision Benefit Option.
+Eligible employees and their Eligible Dependents can enroll in Vision Benefit Option, even if they do not elect medical coverage.
+You must elect Vision Benefit Option for yourself if you would like to cover any of your dependents under the Vision Benefit Option.